 shows it or not.
 (Digital controllers can be programmed not to indicate

 these temperature swings.)
 This can pump enough extra heat into the

 glass to cause it to continue striking.
 Unfortunately, this description

 fits a large percentage of bead annealers on the market.

-We generally recommend an annealing temperature between 910 and 930F for StrikingColor glasses.
+We generally recommend an annealing temperature between 910 and 920F for StrikingColor glasses.
 However, these are simply ballpark figures.
-Every annealing oven is different and an indicated temperature of 930F on one may in reality be different than the same indicated temperature on another.
+Every annealing oven is different and an indicated temperature of 920F on one may in reality be quite different than the same indicated temperature on another.
 It is the user's responsibility to test their equipment prior to going into production with our glass.